Notice to the Annual General Meeting of Savosolar Plc

 3. Shares registered at Euroclear Sweden AB

 In order to be entitled to request for temporary registration in the shareholder’s register of Savosolar Plc. held by Euroclear Finland Ltd., a shareholder of nominee-registered shares shall request that his/her/its shares are temporarily registered under his/her/its own name in the shareholder’s register held by Euroclear Sweden AB and to ensure that the custodian bank will send the above-mentioned request for temporary registration to Euroclear Sweden AB.
-The registration shall be made on 28 April 2023at the latest, and therefore a shareholder shall give the request to his/her/its custodian bank in good time prior to the above date.
+The registration shall be made on 2 May 2023 at the latest, and therefore a shareholder shall give the request to his/her/its custodian bank in good time prior to the above date.

 4. Proxy representative and powers of attorney